djitz/pcf-study-notes/files/01-Cloud-Foundry-Overview.md

 - What is BOSH?
 Why is it useful?
+> BOSH can provision and deploy software over hundreds of VMs.
+It also performs monitoring, failure recovery, and software updates with zero-to-minimal downtime.

 - What is staging?
 What does it do?
+> 1. Uploads application packages to staging droplet.
+> 2. Applies Buildpack
+> 3. Builds the application and make it ready to be run.

 - Do you know the difference between restarting, restaging and redeploying and application?
 How does each of these affect the services, environment-variables available on an application?